microsoft/infersharp/CONTRIBUTING.md

 We welcome contributions to infersharp.
 To do that, you'll want to fork a copy of infersharp to your account and contribute your hack via [pull requests on GitHub](https://github.com/microsoft/infersharp/pulls).

-To hack infer bakcend, please follow [infer's contribuution guideline](https://github.com/facebook/infer/blob/master/CONTRIBUTING.md).
+To hack infer bakcend, please follow [infer's contribution guideline](https://github.com/facebook/infer/blob/master/CONTRIBUTING.md).

 ### Building InferSharp